-- Current draft of the legislation = up to three years before non-compliance would compel a delisting. - Options available to a US-listed Chinese issuer: - going private - voluntarily delisting and deregistering ("going dark") - secondary listing outside of the United States, such as Hong Kong
+- Statute = up to three years before non-compliance would compel a delisting. - Could be reduced to two years if pending legislation is passed and signed into law. - Options available to a US-listed Chinese issuer: - going private - voluntarily delisting and deregistering ("going dark") - secondary listing outside of the United States, such as Hong Kong

-Going Private - Overview
+Going Private Overview

-- "going private" = controlling shareholder, significant shareholder or other affiliated persons reduces amount of public float, generally by cashing out its public shareholders. - No public shareholders allows the issuer to "go dark", in other words, terminate its public company status and related reporting and compliance obligations under the US Exchange Act of 1934, as amended (the "Exchange Act") and the Sarbanes-Oxley Act.
+- "Going private" = controlling shareholder, significant shareholder or other affiliated person reduces amount of public float, generally by cashing out its public shareholders. - No public shareholder allows the issuer to "go dark", in other words, terminate its public company status and related reporting and compliance obligations under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the Sarbanes-Oxley Act.

-Going Private Overview (cont.)
+Going Private Overview (cont'd)